 The first use of the “Peace pipe and Tomahawk/clasped hands” design on an Indian Peace medal was under President John Adams in 1797.
 Pieces with George Washington and this design and the date 1789 were not struck at the U.S. Mint until after 1900.
 This medal is still available from the U.S. Mint in Philadelphia.

+People often seek advice about buying gold and gold coins.
 United States gold coins can be divided into three broad categories:

-You might want to consider the historical background of the coins and make that a consideration when you are ready to purchase.
+You might want to consider the historical background of the gold coins and make that a consideration when you are ready to purchase.
 For example, Civil War era, early U.S. Finance period (1820s – 1840s), the era of William Jennings Bryan (“cross of gold” and such in the 1890’s), California gold rush (CAL gold and territorial pieces (1849-1857), etc. Include the historical perspective with your gifts

 Any purchase that you make should either come with papers of authenticity from the American Numismatic Association or encapsulated by a third party grading service such as PCGS, NGC or ANACS.
 (You can see links to the above on the CoinSite Links page.